SahilChukka19/Covid-Analysis/README.md

-# IIT Bombay Pre Interview Exercise-1
+# Covid Analysis

-This is the Pre-Interview Exercise-1.
+This is a covid analysis.
 It has 3 datasets which are visualized using Python.